Lin Family Mansion and Garden: History

 An ancestor of the Lin Ben Yuan family, Lin Yingyin (林應寅), arrived in Taiwan in 1778, initially settling in the Xinzhuang area.
 Afterward, his son Lin Pinghou (林平侯) sold rice to earn a living.
 Through this, he was able to gain a fortune, bought up a large quantity of arable land, and established the future Lin Ben Yuan family fortune.

 Up to between 1846 and 1848, to make the storing of rent crop more convenient, Lin Pinghou's third son, Lin Guohua, and fifth son, Lin Guofang, built Biyiguan (弼益館) in the Banqiao area as a "rent house" (租館).
 This building had a surface area of roughly 150 ping (500 m2), with a uniquely shaped, quadrangular courtyard, sporting pavilions on its front and back, and served as a center for the collection of rent crop.

 In 1851, the Lin Ben Yuan family clan moved to Banqiao.
 The same year they constructed the Three-Courtyard Mansion (三落大厝) to serve as the family's residence.
 At the time, immigrants from Zhangzhou and Quanzhou were at arms with each another.
 Due to its wealth and power, the Lin Ben Yuan family became the main leaders of the Zhangzhou immigrants, and the mansion became their erstwhile headquarters.
 Because of this, the mansion incorporated a number of defensive designs, and several hundred militiamen were stationed there to stand guard.
 This lasted until the start of the Japanese occupation of Taiwan in 1895.

 After 1949, the Lin Family Garden was lent by the head of the Lin household to the government to temporarily shelter soldiers from the mainland.
 In 1977, the Lin Ben Yuan family donated a portion of the garden to the government of Taipei County (now New Taipei).
 Occupied by squatters, the gardens were in disarray.
 It took years of city planning to relocate over 125 families.
 Research and restoration was conducted by a team led by Han Pao-teh.
-Construction began in 1982, and it opened to the public in on Jan 1, 1987.
+Construction began in 1982, and it opened to the public on Jan 1, 1987.